eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 Below are some figures where I play around with Gaussian Process Regression with different types of observations and different kernels.
-Figure 8 (below) starts it off with linear observations predicted using a GP with a linear kernel.
-This can also be seen as just doing Bayesian linear regression and shows how Gaussian Process Regression is a more general version of Bayesian linear regression.
+Figure 8 shows linear observations predicted using a GP with a linear kernel.
+This can also be interpreted as just doing Bayesian linear regression and shows how Gaussian Process Regression is more general than BLR.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_x_k2.png" width="600">